Skip to Content

 Chlorides

-Halite (NaCl) is the best-known mineral as it is a table salt we use every day.
-That is why the taste of salt helps geologists to differentiate halite from the bulk of minerals very quickly.
+Halite (NaCl) is the best-known mineral, and it is a table salt we use daily.
+That’s why the taste of salt helps geologists quickly differentiate halite from the bulk of minerals.
 Halite has a distinct salty flavor.

 While it seems like it should be easy to tell halite and sylvite apart, they both have a wide range of colors they come in.
 Himalayan rock salt, for example, is usually halite but often visually resembles sylvite more closely.